dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson8_working_with_radicals.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about radical expressions - their meaning, properties, and operations.
+This guide provides everything you need to know about radical expressions - their meaning, properties, and operations.
 Each section includes:
 - Clear explanations in everyday language
 - Step-by-step examples
 - Common mistakes to watch for